Chart Color Schemes

 Old Guildford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Old Guildford's dwelling structure, as per the latest Census, consisted of 88.8% houses and 11.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Old Guildford stood at 29.8%, similar to Sydney metro's level.
+Dwelling structure in Old Guildford, as evaluated at the latest Census held on 28 August 2016, comprised 88.8% houses and 11.2% other dwellings.
+In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
+Home ownership in Old Guildford was at 29.8%, similar to Sydney metro's figure.
 Dwellings were either mortgaged (35.9%) or rented (34.3%).
-The median monthly mortgage repayment was $2,058, lower than the Sydney metro average of $2,427.
-Median weekly rent in Old Guildford was $420, compared to Sydney metro's $470.
+The median monthly mortgage repayment in the area was $2,058, below Sydney metro's average of $2,427.
+Median weekly rent was $420, compared to Sydney metro's $470.
 Nationally, Old Guildford's mortgage repayments were higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing